 John Turner Memorial Lecture

 The John Turner Memorial Lecture is held in memory of Dr John Turner, a former history lecturer at the University of Newcastle and WEA Hunter.
-Dr Turner was one of the foremost historians in the Hunter Valley with a keen interest in local convict history.
-Dr Turner died in July 1998.
+Dr Turner, who died in July 1998, was one of the foremost historians in the Hunter Valley with a keen interest in local convict history.
 The John Turner Memorial History Lecture is a joint initiative of the University of Newcastle and WEA Hunter.

 The 2013 John Turner Memorial Lecture was presented by Emeritus Professor Michael Rosenthal on Thursday 9 May at the Newcastle City Hall.
 Professor Rosenthal lecture featured on Colonel Paterson's Scrapbook and he described his lecture as follows.